Apprenticeships

 Any questions?
 Email Apprenticeships@ctgla.org.

-Apprentices will support Hamlet by William Shakespeare, adapted and directed by Robert O'Hara.
-Please refer to each description for specific details and schedules.
+Apprentices will support a specific production in the 2025/26 season.
+Please refer to each description for specific details on eligibility, deadlines, and schedules.

 Eligibility